Penstemon secundiflorus: Ecology

 Sidebells penstemons has some adaption to disturbance and wildfire.
 Experiments with seeds show a 1.9 times greater rate of germination when exposed to smoke.
 They were found in similar numbers both before and five years after the 2002 Hayman Fire in Colorado.

 As would be expected from the relatively large and brightly colored flowers, Penstemon secundiflorus has many nectar feeding visitors.
 Three specific species of butterfly are known to visit them, Atlantis fritillaries (Speyeria atlantis), Rocky Mountain apollos (Parnassius smintheus), and Pahaska skippers (Hesperia pahaska), though swallowtails are also known to visit them.
 Most of the visitors to P. secundiflorus are bees such as Andrena medionitens, Anthophora terminalis, Anthophora ursina, Bombus bifarius, Bombus melanopygus, Bombus centralis, Bombus occidentalis, Osmia bruneri, Osmia pentstemonis, Hylaeus basalis, Lasioglossum sisymbri, and Lasioglossum trizonatum.
 The specialist bee Osmia brevis, which is an oligolege that only visits Penstemon flowers, has been observed visiting P. secundiflorus by Frank and Carol Crosswhite.
 In one field observation bees of the genus Lasioglossum were the most frequent visitors to the flower, but the exact species was undetermined in that study.
 One false bee, Syrphus opinator, is also known to visit them.
 The broad-tailed hummingbird, Selasphorus platycercus, also visit P. secundifloris.

 As part of its chemical defenses Penstemon secundiflorus contains the iridoid glycoside 10-hydroxy-(5αH)-6-epidihydrocornin.
-Despite this, the leaves are eaten by the catepillars of the dotted checkerspot (Poladryas minuta subspecies arachne) when the leaves are new and green.
+Despite this, the leaves are eaten by the caterpillars of the dotted checkerspot (Poladryas minuta subspecies arachne) when the leaves are new and green.